-This fire-damaged statue, found at the site, is now believed to be a young Nero. (© Philip Hartley)
+This fire-damaged statue, found at the site of Fishbourne Roman Villa, is now believed to be a young Nero. (© Philip Hartley)

 Whatever the nature of this first grand design at Fishbourne, it seems it was never completed.
 Buildings west of the courtyard house were not much above foundation level before construction work ceased and a more extravagant building project undertaken.
 The new palace was constructed on a scale unprecedented in northern Europe.

 Listen: Miles Russell joins the HistoryExtra podcast to answer key reader and search questions about Roman Britain

 Visitors to the site today often find it hard to comprehend the sheer size and scale of the remains set out before them, the modern visitor building protecting only two thirds of one wing (the northern), with the eastern, western and southern ranges all lying buried beneath gardens, housing and a modern road.
 At just over 150 metres square, the footprint of the building is greater than that of Buckingham Palace.
 To a native of Rome, such an exotic repertoire of decorative and architectural features would have appeared quite normal, but to the indigenous Briton, all this colour and fancy stonework would have been mind-blowing.